Younger Futhark Runes – Origins, Magic, and Meaning

-The Norse runes are as mysterious as they are ancient.
+The Norse runes of the Younger Futhark are a mysterious as they are ancient.
 The fascinating symbols have captured the imagination of scholars, mystics, and poets for centuries and continue to enthrall people today.
+They came into use around the beginning of the Viking Age and was in use throughout that time.

 Why should these symbols continue to hold such power?
 Is it true that they carry with them some inherent magic?
 What do the literary sources and contemporary scholars have to say?